DIY hovercraft guide - BR6

 The skirt is perfectly suited to smooth floors such as tiles or concrete slabs.
 Beware of rougher surfaces such as tar which can damage it.
 The skirt remains replaceable if necessary.

 The best way to improve this RC hovercraft would be using a brushless motor and a brushless ESC to have more motor power while reducing power consumption.
-As the motor dimensions will be slightly different, maybe you should be able to lower the height of the motor support, the mesh and the polypropylene protection.
+As the motor dimensions will be slightly different, maybe you should be able to lower the height of the motor support, the mesh and the corrugated plastic protection.
 The garbage bag skirt can be replaced by a k-way fabric skirt, whose pieces can be sewn together.
 This skirt will be more resistant to rough surfaces.

 It is possible to make a bigger BR6 using a bigger propeller and adjusting all dimensions and components proportionally.
 Finally, if you are interested in making a derivative of the BR6, with a motor for the propulsion and another motor dedicated to the skirt inflation, check the pictures of the Qoum 9 that may give you a few ideas.